MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 ## Requirements

-This section provides the requirments for using Windows Admin Center in the Azure portal to manage a hybrid machine:
+This section provides the requirements for using Windows Admin Center in the Azure portal to manage a hybrid machine:

 - [Azure account with an active subscription](#azure-account-with-an-active-subscription)
 - [Azure permissions](#azure-permissions)